Robert Walker Irwin

 |''City of Tokio'' steamship (picture exhibited at the Japanese Overseas Migration Museum in Yokohama)|

 On Jan.
 28, 1886, after Japan was rest assured that its citizens in Hawaii would be treated fairly, a formal immigration treaty between Japan and Hawaii was finally signed by Japan in Tokyo.
-The treaty stipulated that all Japanese immigrants would go to Hawai'i under a contract not exceeding three years, signed at Yokohama by the Special Agent (Irwin) of Hawai'i's Board of Immigration, the immigrant concerned, and subject to approval by the Governor of Kanagawa.
+The actual signatures came from three close friends: Japanese Prime Minister Ito Hirobumi, Japanese Foreign Minister Inouye Kaoru, and Special Agent and Special Commissioner of Hawaiʻi's Board of Immigration Robert Walker Irwin.
+The official seal of Emperor Meiji was also imprinted.
+The treaty stipulated that all Japanese immigrants would go to Hawaiʻi under a contract not exceeding three years, signed at Yokohama by the Special Agent (Irwin) of Hawaiʻi's Board of Immigration, the immigrant concerned, and subject to approval by the Governor of Kanagawa.

 The Hawaiian government would be held responsible for the employer's treatment of the immigrants and the faithful execution of the contract.
 The Hawaiian government would also provide free transportation* from Yokohama to Honolulu on first-class passenger steamships and provide an adequate number of interpreters, inspectors, and Japanese physicians.
 The treaty would be valid for five years. (*This proved to be too expensive, so from the fourth shipload, the immigrants were made to bear part of the transportation cost, usually paid in monthly installments after they started working.)